St3veR0nin/cleverbot_free/README.md

 #Instantiate the class
 cb = CleverBot()

+async def main():
+"""
-#The first time you call init(), pypeteer will download the chromium browser,
-#that is necessary to use this library.
+The first time you call init(), pypeteer will download the chromium browser, that is necessary to use this library.
-#This is done only one time, i suggest you call this function in a test script,
-#before using it in your programs
+This is done only one time, i suggest you call this function in a test script, before using it in your programs
-#Subsequent calls to init () will not download anything.
+Subsequent calls to init () will not download anything.
+"""
-cb.init()
+    await cb.init()
+"""

-#After initialization you can send text to Cleverbot and recieve the text response in just one line...
+After initialization you can send text to Cleverbot and recieve the text response in just one line...
-text = "Hello"
+"""

-response = cb.getResponse(text)
+    response = await cb.getResponse(text)

 #When you want to reset the chat, you can close the browser session with...
-cb.close()
+    await cb.close()

+#If you're using python >= 3.7
+asyncio.run(main)
+"""
+with python <= 3.6 < 3.7
+loop = asyncio.get_event_loop()
+loop.run_until_complete(main())
+"""
 ```

 That's it!
 I hope this library will help lots of people build their chatbots.